 4) House of Debt by Atif Mian & Amir Sufi

-Based on numerous authoritative microeconomic studies, Atif Mian and Amir Sufi demonstrate that focusing on cleaning the balance sheet of underwater households through more generous debt relief would have been a far more effective path to recovery than the rush to recapitalise banks and narrow-minded focus on “restoring confidence in the financial system”.
-The authors demonstrate that supplying liquidity is only part of the solution, with every crisis, unless the household balance sheet is not cleaned up, they do not borrow, do not spend, do not invest, nor start businesses – all creating a vicious cycle and stall recovery.
+Based on numerous authoritative microeconomic studies, Atif Mian and Amir Sufi demonstrate that focusing on cleaning the balance sheet of underwater households through more generous debt relief would have been a far more effective path to recovery than the rush to recapitalise banks, and the narrow-minded focus on ‘restoring confidence in the financial system’.
+The authors demonstrate that supplying liquidity is only part of the solution, with every crisis, as unless a household’s balance sheet is not cleaned up, they do not borrow, do not spend, do not invest and do not start businesses – all creating a vicious cycle and a stalled recovery.

-Why we liked it: As we are going through the pandemic induced crisis, the book once again demonstrates the need for people-centered recovery, the necessity and economic sense of debt relief and forgiveness.
-These messages are as vital now as it was a decade ago.
+Why we liked it: As we are going through the pandemic-induced crisis, the book once again demonstrates the need for people-centred recovery, as well as the necessity and economic sense of debt relief and forgiveness.
+These messages are as vital now as they were a decade ago.